ewhicher/matter/content/collections/case_studies/a-new-way-to-deliver-mental-health-therapy-to-children-and-young-people.md

     content:
       -
         type: text
         text: 'A successfully tested brand concept, style guide and future insights for a successful launch.
-Within 5 months, the pilot product was successfully launched to approx. 5,000 children and young people across Europe.'
+Within 5 months, the pilot product was successfully launched to approx. 5,000 children and young people across Europe.
+Progress and iteration is being managed by the awesome folks at Healios.'
   -
     type: paragraph
   -
     type: paragraph
-updated_by: 2aeb9238-8dc7-441b-bfb7-6f63dd73a005
+updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
-updated_at: 1676633422
+updated_at: 1677076438
 thumbnail: healios2.jpg
 snippet: 'A new way to deliver cognitive behavioural therapy to children and young people'
 theme: 'bg-light-yellow text-dark-grey'